nabohall/dawg-coffee/README.md

 > students.washington.edu/nabohall/info343/dawg-coffee

 ##### 2. Did you receive any help from others (classmates, etc)?
 If so, please list who. #####
-> No, I did not.
+> No, I did not, but I did give advice to others: Yvonne.

 ##### 3. Did you complete any advanced extensions to this challenge?
 If so, what? #####
-> I intend to, but haven't yet
+> I created my CSS using Sass

 ##### 4. Approximately how many hours did it take you to complete this challenge? #####
-> 6 hours
+> 7 hours

 ##### 5. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
 > There are some missing instructions, i.e. not stating where padding should be (apprently, need to double check), color, ect.
 Or state very plainly, in the homework description, that we may add things to make it look as it is supposed to.